Information-Based Approach: Pricing of a Credit Risky Asset in the Presence of Default Time: Compensator of certain special processes with respect to

 Recalling that $A_t^h-A_{t_0}^h$ converges as $h\downarrow 0$ to $K'_t-K'_{t_0}$ in the sense of the weak topology $\sigma(L^1,L^{\infty})$, using \cite[II.T21]{M} and \cite[II.T23]{M}, we conclude that, $\mathbb{P}$-a.s.,

 for all $t_0$, $t$ such that $0<t_0<t$.
 Passing to the limit as $t_0 \downarrow 0$, we get that, $\mathbb{P}$-a.s.,

-Since the right hand side in \eqref{eqK'=int} is right-continuous in $t$ and that $K=K'$, up to the indistinguishability, the compensator of the random time $\tau$ with respect to $\mathbb{F}^{\xi}$ is the process $K=(K_t, t\geq 0)$ given by
+Since the right hand side in \eqref{eqK'=int} is right-continuous in $t$ and that $K=K'$, up to the indistinguishability, the compensator of the random time $\nu$ with respect to $\mathbb{F}^{\zeta^T}$ is the process $K=(K_t, t\geq 0)$ given by

-Which completes the proof. \end{proof} \begin{corollary} Let the assumptions of Theorem \ref{thmcompensator} hold.
-Then the random time $\tau$ is a totally inaccessible stopping time with respect to $\mathbb{F}^{\xi,c}$. \end{corollary} \begin{proof} The process $A$ given by \eqref{eqcompensatorexpression} is continuous.
-By \cite[Corollary 25.18]{Kall} this is a necessary and sufficient condition for $\tau$ to be totally inaccessible with respect to $\mathbb{F}^{\xi,c}$. \end{proof} \begin{remark} The indicator process $(\mathbb{I}_{\{\tau\leq t\}}, t\geq 0)$ does not admit an intensity with respect to the filtration $\mathbb{F}^{\xi,c}$ since it is not possible to apply, for example, Aven's Lemma for computing the compensator (see \cite{A}). \end{remark} Let $\mathfrak{H}=(\mathfrak{H}_t, t\geq 0)$ be the process defined by
+Which completes the proof. \end{proof} \begin{corollary} The random time $\nu$ is a totally inaccessible stopping time with respect to $\mathbb{F}^{\zeta^T}$. \end{corollary} \begin{proof} The process $A$ given by \eqref{eqcompensatorexpression} is continuous.
+By \cite[Corollary 25.18]{Kall} this is a necessary and sufficient condition for $\nu$ to be totally inaccessible with respect to $\mathbb{F}^{\zeta^T}$. \end{proof} \begin{remark} The indicator process $(\mathbb{I}_{\{\nu\leq t\}}, t\geq 0)$ does not admit an intensity with respect to the filtration $\mathbb{F}^{\zeta^T}$ since it is not possible to apply, for instance, Aven's Lemma for computing the compensator (see \cite{A}). \end{remark} Let $\mathfrak{H}=(\mathfrak{H}_t, t\geq 0)$ be the process defined by